 - L-brackets

-Start with a picnic basket and spray paint it white.
-Allow to dry completely while you make the other elements.
-Click here to access the Cricut cut file for the cards banner.
+Choose a banner cut file in Cricut Design Space.
 Then cut it from kraftboard and use the Cricut machine to write on the lettering.
 Set aside.

-Next we will be working with some printed pictures.
+Next, we will work with the printed pictures.
 You can print these however you choose but I used my HP Sprocket Plus.
 Measure the inside lid of your picnic basket and cut card stock to fit the opening.
 I had to use two pieces of card stock adhered together for this.

-Then layout your pictures onto the card stock and secure into place.
-The HP Sprocket actually prints on self adhesive paper so this step was super simple.
+Lay out your pictures onto the card stock and secure them into place.
+The HP Sprocket actually prints on self-adhesive paper so this step was super simple.

-Then you can add on your cards banner.
-I used dimensional adhesive dots for this for a 3D effect on my final project.
+Add the “cards” banner to the middle of your photos.
+To adhere the banner piece, I used dimensional adhesive dots for a 3D effect on my final project.

-Then add this entire thing to the lid of the painted picnic basket.
-I used hot glue to secure into place.
-You can also add a couple of L-brackets to the lid to hold it open.
+You can also add a couple of L-brackets to the lid to hold it open if you like.

-Then just line the inside of your picnic basket with burlap.
-Cut to size with scissors and use hot glue to secure into place.
+Then, line the inside of your picnic basket with burlap for a rustic look.
+Simply cut the fabric to size with scissors and use hot glue to secure it into place.

 Your graduation card box is complete and ready for your party!

 Love this graduation party box and want more ideas?
-Be sure to check out the other things you can make with your Cricut machine below!
+Be sure to check out the other things you can make with your Cricut machine by clicking the link below!

 Thanks for sharing @DearCreatives Inspiration Spolight party.
 See you again soon. pinned, and sharing.